akchan/moyashi/README.md

 ### Add a MS renderer

-Place mass spectrum renderer to `path-to-moyahi/lib/moyashi/spectrum_renderer` folder.
-You can write original renderer for own visualization.
+Place mass spectrum renderer to `path-to-moyahi/lib/moyashi/spectrum_renderer` folder as 'some-renderer.html.erb'.
+You can write original renderer for visualization.

 ## Samples